scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

   - The syntax that’s used to define functions that are passed into methods is the same syntax that’s used to define anonymous functions
 - Scala variables and parameters are defined with the `val` (immutable) or `var` (mutable) keywords
 - Scala idioms prefer immutable data structures
-- Scala has terrific IDE support with IntelliJ IDEA and Microsoft VS Code
 - Comments: Python uses `#` for comments; Scala uses the C, C++, and Java style: `//`, `/*...*/`, and `/**...*/`
 - Naming conventions: The Python standard is to use underscores like `my_list`; Scala uses `myList`
 - Scala is statically typed, so you declare types for method parameters, method return values, and in other places